shubhamsingh900/DevConnect/README.md

 # JS-Learn
-just a repo where i tried js for the first time from youtube.
+just a repo where i tried js for the first time.